lisalamm22/onramp/README.md

 1. Allowing for downloads of edited images
 2. Quicker loading of images (either from a local cache or compressed)
 3. Implementing more photo editing options such as crop or rotate
+4. Creating a modal component for edited and liked pictures